tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 * We can join this model with `customers_db_customers` in the downstream models in order to get information about country, company_size of the User who started the trial

 {% enddocs %}

+{% docs dim_integration %}

+A dimensional model describing the integration associated with GitLab namespaces.

+From the GitLab.com [documentation](https://docs.gitlab.com/ee/user/project/integrations/), we know integrations are like plugins, which give customers the freedom to add functionality to GitLab.

+{% enddocs %}